Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Principle of frequency modulated AFM

 Since FM-AFM directly measures the interaction stiffness $Z' = dP/d\delta$, it is useful to express this limit in terms of a critical stiffness.
 Differentiating the Hertz relation gives

 Evaluating at $\delta = \delta_{cr}$ yields the critical interaction stiffness

-This value defines the maximum interaction stiffness that can be applied while maintaining axial stability of the fibre probe.
+This value defines the maximum interaction stiffness that can be applied while maintaining axial stability of the fiber probe.
 For $Z < Z_{cr}$, the probe remains mechanically stable and the measured impedance reflects the interfacial response.
-For $Z$ approaching $Z_{cr}$, probe compliance and the onset of buckling may affect the measurements, and data points approaching this threshold were excluded from quantitative analysis.
-Using this Euler–Hertz estimate, the corresponding critical indentation depth for stable operation lies in the range $\delta_\mathrm{cr} \approx 180\text{–}200~\mathrm{nm}$.
+For $Z$ approaching $Z_{cr}$, probe compliance and the onset of buckling may affect the measurements, and data points approaching this threshold were excluded from the quantitative analysis.
+Using this Euler-Hertz estimate, the corresponding critical indentation depth for stable operation lies in the range $\delta_\mathrm{cr} \approx 180\text{-}200~\mathrm{nm}$.
 For the stiffest PDMS substrate ($E_s = 2.7$~MPa), the measured interaction stiffness approached this threshold, indicating that probe mechanics rather than interfacial mechanics limited the accessible range.
-In contrast, for softer substrates ($E_s = 0.4$–$1.2$~MPa), the interaction stiffness remained well below $Z_{cr}$, and probe stability is not a limiting factor.
-This constraint does not apply to liquid–liquid interfaces, where the absence of bulk elasticity prevents significant axial compression of the probe.
+In contrast, for softer substrates ($E_s = 0.4$-$1.2$~MPa), the interaction stiffness remained well below $Z_{cr}$, and probe stability is not a limiting factor.
+This constraint does not apply to liquid-liquid interfaces, where the absence of bulk elasticity prevents significant axial compression of the probe.